algattik/hdinsight-kafka-spark/README.md

 ## To run this example

+### Get Twitter API credentials

+Navigate to the [Twitter Developers website](https://apps.twitter.com), sign in with your Twitter account credentials, and click Create New App.
+Follow the steps and take note of the generated credentials.

 ### Deploy ARM Template

 In The Azure portal, select **New** -> **Template deployment** (or navigate directly to [Template deployment](https://portal.azure.com/#create/Microsoft.Template)).
 Click **Build your own template in the editor**, then **Load file** and upload the "create-linux-based-kafka-spark-cluster-in-vnet.json" file from this solution, then **Save**.
 Fill in the parameters and click **Purchase**.